EMIT-leadership-development/emit/_programs/church-leaders.md

 ---
 title: Church Leaders

-hero: Church Leaders
-hero_image: couple.webp
+hero_image: /images/couple.webp
-bookCover_image: /images/PastorTrainingBook.webp
+bookCover_image: /images/programs/PastorTrainingBook.webp
-curriculumSprite: sprite-churchLeaders.webp
-subtitle:
+curriculumSprite_image: /images/programs/sprite-churchLeaders.jpg

 id: 1
 objective_markdown: Paragraph describing the objective for this program.
 For example - when you have completed this program you will be able to...
 motivation: "Why EMIT chose to develop this program. eg. Church leaders are an integral part of African life."